 Canadian by birth, Paul E. Hardisty has spent 25 years working all over the world as an engineer, hydrologist and environmental scientist.
 He has rough necked on oil rigs in Texas, explored for gold in the Arctic, mapped geology in Eastern Turkey (where he was befriended by PKK rebels), and rehabilitated water wells in the wilds of Africa.
 He was in Ethiopia in 1991 as the Mengistu regime fell, and was bumped from one of the last flights out of Addis Ababa by bureaucrats and their families fleeing the rebels.
 In 1993 he survived a bomb blast in a café in Sana’a, and was one of the last Westerners out of Yemen before the outbreak of the 1994 civil war.
-Paul is a university professor and Director of Australia’s national land, water, ecosystems and climate adaptation research programmes.
+Paul is a university professor and CEO of the Australian Institute of Marine Science.
 He is a sailor, a private pilot, keen outdoorsman, conservation volunteer, and lives in Western Australia.